 Staying on top of your budget and still keeping food on the table is a constant juggling act.
 Menu planning can be incredibly helpful, especially when things are getting more expensive.
 When you meal plan, you can not only make sure you have everything you need to feed your family, but you can keep track of your spending too.
 Here’s how to meal plan affordably.

-Is meal planning on a budget too much work?
+How to meal plan on a budget

 How does the Master List translate to grocery shopping?
 The same way it does to planning the menu.
 With a Master List of meals, you’ll have a Master List of grocery items.
 Keep your kitchen stocked with your Grocery Master List, and you’ll always be able to make a meal, with minimal stress.

 And that means meal planning on a budget is easy!

 In the Practically Painless Meal Planning System, we create three master meal lists for each meal of the day, plus one more for snacks.
 Then there are the three Grocery Master Lists you’ll need to create with your Meals Master List: the pantry stock, the freezer stock and the fresh stock lists.

 The Pantry Stock list will include all those items you put in your cupboards, from canned goods to condiments, seasonings to baking supplies.

 The Freezer Stock list includes all those items you put in your freezer — meats, convenience foods, and any “fresh” items that work frozen, such as frozen fruits, vegetables and breads.

 The Fresh Stock list is for those items that need to be refrigerated, and can’t be frozen or are used too frequently to make freezing practical: yogurt, eggs, cheeses, fresh produce, etc.